 In late June 2016, Governor Hassan signed HB 1301, a bill that allows parents, not just public school superintendents, to sign youth employment certificates for students under age 16.
 The new law went into effect as of August 23, 2016.

 Prior to the changes by HB 1301 in 2016, RSA 276-A:5, a section of the Youth Employment Law, presented an unfair hurdle for all non-public school students.
 It was intended to ensure that students under 16 would not face academic hardships due to employment and the authorizer, the public school principal or district superintendent, would affirm or deny the certificate based on the student's academic history.
-However the statue was an arbitrary burden for students in private or charter schools, or home education programs as the local district administrations were not involved in their education.
+However the statute was an arbitrary burden for students in private or charter schools, or home education programs as the local district administrations were not involved in their education.

 HB 1301 (2016) recognized that parents know how their children are performing academically and what strain, if any, employment may place on their school work.
 The new law also acknowledges that many superintendents find it awkward to be authorizers for students they do not know.

 To meet youth employment law requirements, employers file a Employer's Request for Child Labor form (or the other appropriate form, links above) officially requesting the Youth Employment Certificate.
 If the youth is between the ages of 12 and 15, the local school district office or parents must complete the Youth Employment Certificate and the Verification of Adequate Health of Child forms and return them to the employer and DOL.
 These papers must be on file with the employer within three business days of starting the job.
 Parental permission is not needed for youth aged 18 and older.

 The NH Department of Labor may be reached at 603-271-3176 and their offices are at 95 Pleasant Street in Concord.